Find out more about studying on a Bell Young Learner course by reading through our frequently asked questions.

 - Activate fire alarms or use fire exits unless there is an emergency.

 - Smoke or have cigarettes, electronic cigarettes or lighters.

 - Use or have illegal drugs

 Parents will be contacted if these rules are broken.
-In serious cases, students may be sent home early with no refund of fees.
+Any students breaking these rules, English law, or persisting in anti-social behaviour will be disciplined and, in serious cases, may be sent home early with no refund of fees.
 These rules are to ensure the safety and enjoyment of all Bell students.

 What levels of supervision are there?

-On-site there is at least a 1:6 staff to student ratio, and on our Junior Active English course there is a 1:5 staff to student ratio.
+Your child will be cared for by our dedicated support teams, including house parents, teachers and activity leaders, on site 24 hours a day, 7 days a week.
+On-site there is at least a 1:6 staff to student ratio, and on our Junior Explorer course there is a 1:5 staff to student ratio.